asiakay/asiakay/README.md

 ### Hi there 👋 Welcome to my Github Page!
 Thanks for taking the time to explore!

-👩🏿‍💻 In 2020, I started documenting my technical progress towards becoming a UI/UX focused Software Engineer during a 10 week bootcamp
+- 👩🏿‍💻 In 2020, I started documenting my technical progress towards becoming a UI/UX focused Software Engineer during a 10 week bootcamp.
-🌱 Thanks to the a new computer, time, & internet access, growing a tech stack (**C#,.NET, Node.JS, React, Next, Express**) became possible.
+- 🌱 Thanks to the a new computer, time, & internet access, growing a tech stack (**C#,.NET, Node.JS, React, Next, Express**) became possible.
-🔭 Exploring Cloud technologies and deployments to **Azure, AWS, Heroku, Vercel, & Google Cloud** 🤔 I’m excited to start implementing **Figma, MongoDB, Docker, Reach, & Solidity, GraphQL, & Kubernetes** to help bring my ideas to life.
+- 🔭 Further, I've had the fortune of independently exploring Cloud technologies and deployments to **Azure, AWS, Heroku, Vercel, & Google Cloud**.
+- 🥳 At the moment, I’m excited to start contributing to **Open Source** projects while implementing **Figma, MongoDB, Docker, Reach, & Solidity, GraphQL, & Kubernetes** into my work flow.

 #### 👀 Check out my blog, [www.asialakay.net](http://www.asialakay.net) if you're interested in reading about: